If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Tihany

-Located in Veszprém County on the Tihany Peninsula (the narrowest point of lake Balaton ), Tihany is celebrated for its 11th-century Benedictine Abbey Church, one of the oldest churches in Hungary.
+Located in Veszprém County on the Tihany Peninsula (the narrowest point of Lake Balaton ), Tihany is celebrated for its 11th-century Benedictine Abbey Church, one of the oldest churches in Hungary.

 The church perches on a cliff offering picture-postcard views of the lake’s southern shore.